 Improved facilities in parks and open spaces

-The Council and partners are committed to acting on your feedback.
+The Council and its partners are committed to acting on what you’ve told us.

-Progress will be monitored and reported back to the community.
+Progress will be monitored and shared with the community.

-There will be ongoing opportunities for you to get involved and help shape future plans.
+There will be ongoing opportunities to get involved and shape future plans.

-Thank you to everyone who took part in North Tyneside’s biggest-ever community conversation.
-Your feedback is shaping the future of our Borough.
+A huge thank you to everyone who took part in North Tyneside’s biggest-ever community conversation.
+Your ideas, experiences, and feedback are helping to shape the future of our borough and set priorities for the years ahead.

 Our beautiful coast and beaches